-To help you weigh the benefits versus disadvantages of having multiple name server hosts, here are some points to consider:
+To help you weigh the benefits versus disadvantages of having multiple name server hosts and redundant meta-data networks, here are some points to consider:

 - Metadata controllers needn't be name servers. - Name servers needn't be MDCs. - Each additional fsnameserver entry adds additional heartbeats from every file system host. - If multiple metadata networks service an individual file system, each network must have an fsnameserver interface.
-Each fsnameserver host must have network interface(s) on every metadata network, and each interface must be listed in the fsnameserver file.

-- Every host attempts to heartbeat every fsnameserver entry twice per second.
-Each heartbeat is limited to 32kB.
-This can add substantial traffic to a network. - Each fsnameserver sends one reply to every host twice/second.
+Each fsnameserver host must have network interface(s) on every metadata network, and each interface must be listed in the fsnameserver file. - At maximum heartbeat rate, a host sends a heartbeat message to every fsnameserver entry twice per second.
+The maximum rate is in effect on a given host when StorNext services are first started, and during transition periods when an FSM is starting or failing over.
+Thirty seconds after services are started and when a cluster is stable, non-MDC hosts reduce their heartbeat rate to once every 5 seconds. - Each heartbeat results in a heartbeat reply back to the sender. - The size of the heartbeat and reply message depends on the number of file systems in the cluster.